Sohni18/Sohni18/README.md

       🔸️Reading books 📚
       🔸️Listening Music 🎧
-      🔸️Coding 👩‍💻 (But I'm a bit new to it)
+      🔸️Coding 👩‍💻
-- 📫 How to reach me @sohnimalik16 (my Insta ID ✌️)
+- 📫 How to reach me, Mail me at @sohni129btcsai22@igdtuw.ac.in

 <!---
 Sohni18/Sohni18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.